ghivert/redraw/redraw_dom/README.md

 # Redraw DOM

-Redraw DOM is the renderer for Redraw, for browser.
-Take a look at [Redraw](https://hexdocs.pm/redraw) to get the whole package.
+Redraw DOM is the DOM renderer for Redraw for browsers.
+Refer to [Redraw](https://hexdocs.pm/redraw) for the full documentation.